-Due to its addiction potential, a person can rapidly move from Adderall recreational use to abuse to addiction.
-While teens and young adults are most affected, anyone can develop an Adderall abuse problem.
+Due to its addiction potential, a person can rapidly move from Adderall recreational use to misuse to addiction.
+While teens and young adults are most affected, anyone can develop an Adderall misuse problem.
 The physical, psychological, and behavioral symptoms can include:

 - Sociability, talkativeness, and fast thoughts

 - A sense of grandiosity, invincibility, and intense wellbeing

 - Nervousness, anxiety, and panic

 - Doctor shopping (visiting multiple healthcare providers to obtain more drugs)

 - Manipulating Adderall’s format (e.g., crushing and snorting it)